mParticle/docs/src/pages/guides/data-master/catalog/index.md

 seoDescription: Learn how the catalog gives you a single view of every unique event, attribute, and identity collected in an mParticle workspace.
 ---

-Catalog gives you a single view of every unique event, attribute and identity collected in an mParticle workspace, detailed insights into each of these Data Points, and lets you provide your own annotations.
+Catalog gives you a single view of every unique event, attribute and identity collected in an mParticle workspace, detailed insights into each of these data points, and lets you provide your own annotations.

 ## List view

 You can use the Catalog's List view to:
-- View a centralized listing of all your Data Points.
+- View a centralized listing of all the data points.
-- Spot Data Points which are duplicated, inconsistently named, etc.
+- Spot data points which are duplicated, inconsistently named, etc.
-- Identify and eliminate unnecessary or redundant Data Points
+- Identify and eliminate unnecessary or redundant data points

 The list view displays six main categories: